King's Worthy railway station

 King's Worthy railway station was a station on the Didcot, Newbury and Southampton Railway in England.
 It was built in 1909 as a direct petition from local residents of Easton and Abbots Worthy.

 Construction of the station resulted in the addition of another passing loop on the line and a single siding which was later provided with a goods shed.
-Five years before the closure of the station the passing loop was removed leaving the station building on the remaining single platform (previously the northbound platform) which still stands today.
+Five years before the closure of the station the passing loop was removed leaving the station building on the remaining single platform (previously the northbound platform).
+The station was demolished after closure and the site is now under the A34 dual carriageway.